Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 5 Report.md

 #### 1.3 basic_button_soc

    The following picture shows how my circuit looks like and the related information from serial printer.
+When I pressed the button, the system can detect it and gave me feedback with serial monitor.
    **You can press [here](https://youtube.com/shorts/Cfe_3X23axM?feature=share) to watch the full video.**

    <img width="1000" alt="Learning Rhino" src="assets/Week5/3-circuit.jpg">